CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 - Microsoft.Storage
 - Microsoft.Sql

-You can register the resource providers in [manually in the Azure portal](#manual-registration-of-resource-providers).
+You can register the resource providers in two ways: [manually in the Azure portal](#manual-registration-of-resource-providers) and [automatically by running a script](#automatic-registration-of-resource-providers).

 After you register the resource providers, run the [verification script](#verification-script) to make sure that all resource providers are registered.